decred/dcrd/docs/code_contribution_guidelines.md

   using the messages for the message body.
 Good email netiquette dictates we wrap our plain text emails such that there’s room for a few levels of nested reply indicators without overflow in an 80 column terminal.

+Since this repository will not necessarily be hosted permanently by GitHub, git commit messages should never link to other issues or PRs.
+They should only ever describe their own content.

+However, PR descriptions in GitHub can *and should* be edited to reference other issues, PRs, or discussion threads.

 <a name="HandlingModuleBreakingChanges" />